When you get into drumming you quickly find out that you need a place to set up drums, it’s a fact of life.

 Don’t discount the need for a solid, comfortable drum throne.
 When you get into a good groove you could be sitting there playing drums for up to an hour or more at a time.
 If you have a cheap, uncomfortable drum throne, you’ll know it pretty quickly because you’ll have a sore back and sore rear.
 You’ll get tired of feeling off-balance, and you’ll get tired of the squeaking that cheap thrones tend to do.
 So just trust us here and get something that is comfortable, even if it’s not the cheapest option.

 Very rarely will an electronic drum kit include a pair of headphones.
 You’ll need a pair of headphones if you want to play your electronic drum kit quietly.
 There are so many options available for headphones and it’s possible to find decent drumming headphones for any budget.
-Check out our headphone reviews to see what we recommend for electronic drummers.

 Drum Sticks